Japan household helper plan shows wider immigration dilemma

 "If you keep the doors open, there are going to be, legitimately, Japanese young families who will be able to employ foreign domestic workers," said Kumi Sato, president and chief executive of public relations firm Cosmo in Tokyo, an author of the U.S. business proposal.

-She said some Japanese families already hire foreign workers illegally, so the change would help legitimize some existing arrangements that fall into grey areas.
+She said some Japanese families already hire foreign workers illegally, so the change would help legitimise some existing arrangements that fall into grey areas.

 ($1=102.71 yen)